FFFSchool Refusal

 • Fear being alone in the dark

-• have severe tantrums when forced to go to school
+• Have severe tantrums when forced to go to school

 Such symptoms and behaviors are common among children with separation anxiety disorder.
 The potential long-term effects (anxiety and panic disorder as an adult) are serious for a child who has persistent separation anxiety and does not receive professional assistance.
 The child may also develop serious educational or social problems if their fears and anxiety keep them away from school and friends for an extended period of time.